MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 ### How do I cite this?

-The original version of this work appeared in:
+The original version of this work, including more details, appeared in:
 * Data-driven Electrical Conductivities of Dense Plasmas, Michael S. Murillo, Frontiers in Physics, 2022